 It has been found only in hilly rainforests.
 Breeding occurs in clear, rocky streams, and larvae cling to the rocks in strong currents and feed on lithophytic algae.

-It has been recorded from the protected areas of Gunung Kinabalu, the Crocker Range and Kayanmantaran National Park.
+It has been recorded from Kinabalu, Crocker Range and Kayan Mentarang National Parks.

 Red List Status